Bronchoscopy, Diagnostic

 Reasons for Procedure

-Bronchoscopy is done to visualize and diagnose problems inside the lungs.
-It is most often performed for the following reasons:
+Bronchoscopy is most often done for the following reasons:

-- Obtain a tissue sample to test for cancer; this is called a biopsy
+- Obtain a tissue sample, called a biopsy

 - Investigate the source of a persistent cough or blood that is being coughed up